-Massaging your scalp helps stimulate blood flow that also may promote hair growth.
+Massaging your scalp helps stimulate blood flow that also may promote hair thickness, and growth (2), (3).
 Add to the massage a hair oil that contains ingredients beneficial for hair growth and moisture.
 For added benefit, you can also dilute essential oils of lavender or peppermint in carrier oils like almond, coconut, or grapeseed oils.

 Separate your hair into smaller sections when applying products to ensure all of your strands are getting their share of moisture and/or protein.
 Remember to use styling products that are moisturizing and easy to distribute from the roots to the ends.

 The sudden transition in temperatures can zap moisture from your tresses in winters.
 A room heater can provide warmth when the temperature drops.
 But it can also dry the air inside your room, damaging your hair.
 The crown is more likely to dry out first.
 A humidifier helps balance the moisture levels inside a room and prevent this dryness.

 Cotton pillowcases can make your hair messy and tangled in the mornings.
 But satin and silk fabrics are soft and cause less friction.
 Opting for satin and silk pillowcases will help keep your hair healthy(4).
 These materials also prevent split ends and tangled hair.

 Hair breakage at the crown is a common hair issue that most of us face.
 It happens when you section your hair, due to decreased hair moisture, tight hairstyles like high ponytails, and too much heat styling.
 To check if your hair is breaking at the crown, look for hair thinning and/or soreness in the area.
 The hair at the crown is exposed to pollution and UV rays on a daily basis.
 This affects the health of the hair in that area.
 The best way to strengthen the hair at the crown is to keep it moisturized.
 Scroll back up and check out the additional tips you can follow to keep your hair looking strong and beautiful!